jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Once We Believe in a New philosophy, We'll Reach for the Stars

 Darth Blockbuster appears everytime we upgrade to a new age.
 He works hard to secure his power by preventing regular people taking control of the new levers of power.
 To fight the antagonists off, we need a modern philosophy.
-Here's one example.
+Here's one example of it.

 When you look up at the night sky, you see a dazzling show.
 It can seem to defy explanation.
 But even with the naked eye, you'll see trends.
 The stars never move, some "objects" (really planets) look to be wandering, and it looks like the Moon, Sun, and everything else revolves around you.
 With all this evidence, our ancestors were sure Earth was the center of the Universe.
 So much so, it was a pivotal part of the "Divine Rights of Kings" philosophy that ruled European Kingdoms starting in the Medieval Age (500-1400) and even into the Science Age (1543-1687).